 free for all to use -- for now.

 Free recreation on public land is a privilege - one we risk losing.
 To help prevent that, we need to practice the following principals:

 The best place to get the rules is at the regional level.
 Call or visit the local office for the forest or public land that you are going to use.
 Find out what the rules are and follow them.
 They may vary from one location to another.
 Ask about dispersed camping, campfires, dealing with human waste, off trail hiking, gathering firewood, collecting plants, minerals, etc.

 In recent years, public land agencies are searching for new sources of revenue, often abusing their mandate by engaging in illegal fee collection.
 Compliance does not mean paying an access fee that shouldn't exist to begin with!
 To learn more about what constitutes an illegal fee, what happens if you don't pay it, and how you can join others who are making some noise about it, check out the Western Slope No-Fee Coalition .

 A lot of the garbage we find near public land camping areas appears to have been around for a long time.
 Most often there's less than enough to fill one garbage bag, and just ten minutes spent picking it up will enhance our camping experience for our entire stay.
 Once we've done this, we often find that when we return - even it's two years later - the site is still clean.
 If everyone cleans up for the next visitor (pays it forward,) soon we will all be rewarded by arriving at clean campsites.

 Keep an eye out for each other.
 The more remote your location, the more dependant you are on others (and they on you) for safety and in the event of an emergency.

-The more problems that are reported because of lack of respect, the more likely that rules will change regarding free recreational use.
+The more lack of respect issues that are reported, the more likely the rules regarding free recreational use will change.